talaendril/rust-nes-emulator/README.md

 With the snake example the performance was really bad.
 The snake needed around 2-3 seconds between moves, I don't think this is because of my rust implementation but I am unsure.
 I ran the guide code as well and the snake needed only around 1 second between moves, so it might just be my implementation.
 Just writing it down here so I don't forget it...
+Addition: it seems like there are too many compare calls and noops happening between the loads and thus it takes really long.
+The program also seems to go to the right at the beginning and ignores any left input.